-21. No development above ground level shall commence until a scheme for the provision of adequate water supplies and fire hydrants, necessary for fire fighting purposes at the site, has been submitted to and approved in writing by the Council.
-The development shall not be occupied until provision has been made in accordance with the approved details.

-22. No development above ground level shall commence until details of the specification for bird bricks and bat bricks and their precise locations within buildings, shall be submitted to and approved in writing by the Council.
-(It is suggested that this will be for a fifth of properties for bird bricks and a fifth for bat bricks though one of each type can be provided on a property.
+21. No development above ground floor slab level shall commence until a scheme for the provision of adequate water supplies and fire hydrants, necessary for fire fighting purposes at the site, has been submitted to and approved in writing by the Council.
+No dwelling shall be occupied until provision has been made in accordance with the approved details.
+22. No dwelling shall be constructed above ground floor slab level until details of the specification for bird and bat bricks and their precise locations within buildings, shall be submitted to and approved in writing by the Council.
+19 no. bat bricks and 19 no. bird bricks shall be incorporated as an integral part of the buildings, although one of each type can be provided on a property.
 These should be concentrated on the outer perimeter near habitat areas and away from direct sources of artificial lighting.
 The detail of the bricks must be integral to the fabric of the buildings) The approved bricks shall be installed before the occupation of that plot.